CarlSargunar/Umbraco-Docker-Workshop/3-Database-Container.md

 # Exercise 1 - Create a Database Container

 The first task we will do is to create a database container, using Sql Server 2022.
 This will be used to store the Umbraco database, and will be used by the Umbraco website container we will create later.

+In production

 ## 1.1 Create a container for the database server

 ***Action:***
-- Create a new folder in your copy of the repostory called **Working**.
+- Create a new folder in your copy of the repostory called **Workshop**.
-- Ensure your Visual Studio Code terminal is in the new **Working** folder.
+- Ensure your Visual Studio Code terminal is in the new **Workshop** folder.
-- In your Working folder, create a new folder called **UmbData**.
+- In your Workshop folder, create a new folder called **UmbData**.
 - In that folder, create a blank file in the UmbData folder called **Dockerfile**.

 This will folder and the associated Dockerfile will define the database container, the image to use, and the ports it exposes and also describe the configuration we will use with that database container.